philzook58/philzook58.github.io/_posts/2024-09-23-term_ordering.md

 <https://homepage.divms.uiowa.edu/~fleck/181content/taste-fixed.pdf> a taste of rewriting
 `f(f(x)) -> g(f(x))`

 <https://www.sciencedirect.com/science/article/pii/0304397582900263> orderings for term-reiwritng systems.
 The OG recursive path ordering paper.
-It is often th3e case that original work is more readable than later explanations.
+It is often th3e case that original work is
+more readable than later explanations.
 This may be because the onus of demonstrating the idea is sensible at all is on the original author.

+Even though I wrote it, and it is normal python, I find it basically impossible to run lpo in my head.

 Why do we want to consider orderings in our automated reasoning / search algorithms?